kellyshreeve/kelly-shreeve.github.io/index.md

   alt="Important features LightGBM GBDT">
 </p>

-A regression machine learning project using gradient boosting to minimize RMSE and computation time when predicting used car prices.
+A regression machine learning project using Catboost and LightGBM gradient boosting to minimize RMSE and computation time when predicting used car prices.

 [View Project on GitHub](https://github.com/kellyshreeve/predicting-used-car-price)